Get to Know the McGuirk Group

 Join the Team

-Prospective graduate students interested in pursing a doctorate at Mines can contact Mike to learn more about the university, the Chemistry program, the Materials Science program, and our lab.
+Prospective graduate students interested in pursing a doctorate at Mines in Chemistry, Materials Science, or Advanced Energy Systems can contact Mike at firstname.lastname@example.org to learn more about the university, the programs, and our lab.

 We are also looking for ambitious undergraduate students interested in starting their research career.
 As our research is highly interdisciplinary, spanning fundamental and applied science, students from a broad assortment of backgrounds are encouraged to reach out, including: chemistry, chemical engineering, materials science, and materials engineering.
 No previous experience is expected!